Top 10 Franchises that Resonated with an Unintended Target Audience

 Almost half the people in my high school love this show!
 (Emphasis on high school)

-6 Littlest Pet Shop Littlest Pet Shop is a toy franchise and cartoon series owned by Hasbro.
-The original toy series was produced by Kenner in the early 1990s.
+Littlest Pet Shop is a toy franchise and animated series owned by Hasbro.
+The original toy line was developed by Kenner in the early 1990s.
+Hasbro later revived the brand in the 2000s and launched several animated television adaptations.

 This toy was made for young girls, but teenage emo anime fans enjoy it more.

-It's supposed to be for young girls.
-But teens-adults love it anyway.
+It's supposed to be for young girls, but teens and adults love it anyway.
 I feel like this show is slowly becoming the next MLP.

-9 Family Guy Family Guy is an American adult animated sitcom created by Seth MacFarlane for the Fox Broadcasting Company.
-The series centers on the Griffins, a family consisting of parents Peter (Fat, Idiotic Dad) and Lois (Nagging Bitchy Wife), their children Meg (Socially Awkward Daughter) Chris (Fat, Idiotic ...read more.
+Family Guy is an American adult animated sitcom created by Seth MacFarlane for the Fox Broadcasting Company.
+The series centers on the Griffins, a family consisting of Peter, Lois, their children Meg, Chris, and Stewie, and their anthropomorphic dog, Brian.
+The show is set in the fictional city of Quahog... read more

 This show is made for adults, but kids watch it mostly.